Azure/azure-sdk-for-js/sdk/test-utils/multi-version/README.md

 The Azure SDK for JavaScript is composed of a multitude of repositories that attempt to deliver a common, homogenous SDK to make use of all of the services that Azure can provide.
-One of the promises the Azure SDK libraries is to support the last N service API versions.
+One of the promises of the modern Azure SDK libraries is to support the last N service API versions.

 This non-shipping library `@azure/test-utils-multi-version` attempts to add testing support for libraries that supports multiple service API versions.
 It is supposed to be added only as a